Connect to remote Docker over SSH

 ssh-keygen -t ecdsa -b 521 ssh-add id_ecdsa

 Windows 10 build 1909 and older are affected by an issue that prevents SSH from getting to your identities after Windows OS update.
 The workaround is to add a dummy service entry to system configuration.
-Run the following from administrative command prompt window:
+Run the following from administrative PowerShell window: